hfawzy92/Hands-On-Embedded-Systems-Development/CPP/Classes-and-Objects/Classes-and-Objects.md

                2. else
                   1. Set buffer to NULL
          2. Destructor
-            1. print ""Invoking destructor, clearing up" followed by new line
+            1. print "Invoking destructor, clearing up" followed by new line
             2. if buffer has valid string
                1. deallocate the memory of buffer
          3. GetLength